 - 75g plain flour

 - 60g chocolate

 Break up the chocolate into a bowl.
 Heat the cream in a saucepan and pour over the chocolate.
-Keep stiring until it blends together and becomes a good chocolate colour and smooth.
+Keep stirring until it blends together and becomes a good chocolate colour and smooth.
 Leave to cool a little before placing in the fridge to thicken up.
-Stir it occasionally while it’s cooling, I find this speeds up the process!
+Stir it occasionally while it’s cooling, I find this speeds up the process.